testriscv/CometVivado/README.md

 functionality.

 ## Architecture
-The 5 stage pipelined architecture currently has 4MB of instruction memory and 4MB of data memory.
+The 5 stage pipelined architecture currently has 64MB of instruction memory and 64MB of data memory.
 32 bit Arithmetic and logical integer operations are supported.
-Currently there is no support for DIV instructions because of the complexity of synthesizing division operators.
+We support M extension but the division and the modulo operation are external to the core because they take more than one cycle to execute at the synthesis.

 ## Simulator
 In order to execute an elf file compiled by `riscv32-unknown-elf-gcc`, it is necessary to have a process which reads the